-The powerful drug dealer Sanchez has murdered your best friend's bride.
-So you're out to take him down.
+The powerful drug dealer Sanchez has murdered your best friend's bride and now you're out to take him down.
 Show no mercy as you battle him on land, at sea and in the air.
-You will take the controls of helicopters, planes and tankers.
-Perform death-defying stunts in midair.
-Even water-ski in your bare feet!
-The game features six levels, a movie-like story line and action, colourful graphics and realistic animation (especialy on the 16bit versions).
-The difficulty is set tough enough to make the relatively short game last a good while.
-After completing the game, the difficulty gets increased to prolong the game's life-span.
+You will take control of helicopters, planes and tankers and perform death-defying stunts in midair.
+The game features six levels, a movie-like story line and action, colorful graphics and great animation (especially on the 16bit versions).
+The difficulty is set tough enough to make this relatively short game last a good while.
+After completing the game, the difficulty increases to prolong the game's last-ability.

-The level design is cute, having all graphics visible from above.
-Several details of i.e. buildings, city blocks etc are nicely drawn and reminded me Taito's Flying Shark arcade shooter...
+The level design is great and the game is played from a top-down perspective.
+Several details like buildings, city blocks, are nicely drawn and remind me of Taito's Flying Shark arcade shooter!
 I also liked the digitized loading screen from the original box art of the movie.
-Compared to the other 8bit versions, I can see (once more) that the CPC version was ported from the ZX Spectrum, so the game is quite slow with small-in-size gameplay area but with nice and bright colors (which may get frustrating sometimes, as enemy bullets and other obstacles are not quite visible!).
-Compared to the C64 version, the last looks and feels better as it is has bigger gameplay area and smoother animation.
+Compared to the other 8bit versions, the CPC seems to have been ported from the ZX, so the action is quite slow and the gameplay area is quite small but with nice and bright colors (which may get frustrating sometimes as enemy bullets and other obstacles are not easily visible!)
 The sound is rather poor on the CPC (and in all 8 bit versions).
-It features an intro music score from the original movie, while a few dull sfx are found while playing.
+It features an intro music score from the original movie and only a few "dull" sound effects while playing.

 Amstrad CPC 464/664/6128

 MEMORY: 64 KB or 128 KB of RAM depending on the model (capable of being expanded to 512k using memory extension boards)